-This opinion is in response to your letter of February 12, 2002, in which you request an opinion from the Iowa Ethics and Campaign Disclosure Board.
-We note at the outset that the Board's jurisdiction is limited to the application of Iowa Code chapters 56 and 68B and rules in Iowa Administrative Code chapter 351.
+Pursuant to Iowa Code section 68B.32A(11) and rule 351—1.2, the Iowa Ethics and Campaign Disclosure Board takes the opportunity to issue its opinion on governmental entities receiving a free gift when purchasing items from a vendor.
+We note at the outset that the Board’s jurisdiction is limited to the application of Iowa Code chapters 68A and 68B and rules in Iowa Administrative Code chapter 351.

 BY DIRECTION AND VOTE OF THE BOARD

 1st Vice-Chair Geraldine Leinen

 Submitted by: W. Charles Smithson, Board Legal Counsel

 1 See Iowa Code section 68B.2(24) for the definition of a restricted donor.
 Under that definition, a vendor would be considered a “restricted donor.”